 The Program offers an undergraduate major, Comparative Studies in Mediterranean, South and West Asian, and Egyptian Civilizations, which encourages students to engage in comparative work on two or more ancient civilizations.
 The course of study is flexible: students first determine the two societies they wish to investigate and the subject option that interests them: history, religions, or languages and literatures.
 Concentration programs are formulated individually by each concentrator in consultation with the concentration advisor to focus on the study of two ancient cultures.

-The faculty involved in Early Cultures number close to forty, and the academic units involved include the departments of Anthropology, Classics, Comparative Literature, Egyptology, History, History of Art and Architecture, History of Mathematics, Philosophy, and Religious Studies, the Program in Judaic Studies, and the Institute for Archaeology and the Ancient World.
+The faculty involved in Early Cultures number close to forty, and the academic units involved include the departments of Anthropology, Classics, Comparative Literature, Egyptology and Assyriology, History, History of Art and Architecture, History of Mathematics, Philosophy, and Religious Studies, the Program in Judaic Studies, and the Institute for Archaeology and the Ancient World.
 The faculty resources in this area are thus remarkably rich.
 Connections with late antique and early medieval civilizations (in the Latin West, Greek or Byzantine East, and the Early Islamic World), explored by the Program in Medieval Studies, offer further opportunities for collaboration.

 Until recently, the Program had long been operating a monthly workshop “Cultures and Religions of the Ancient Mediterranean” (CRAM), that invites discussion of a pre-circulated paper on a work in progress by a Brown colleague or an occasional visitor.
 CRAM has been crucial for increasing familiarity with other faculty’s research interests and for fostering collaborative work across academic units.
 Moreover, the Program encourages all interested faculty to design courses (individually or team-taught) with a comparative component.
 Examples have focused on war and society; slavery, death and ritual; women and religion; and scientific and mythical thought, all of which covered a variety of ancient civilizations.
 CRAM is now managed by faculty and staff of the Religious Studies Department.